MapServer for Windows (MS4W) README

 Notes:

-• this module was tested with the cache types: disk, sqlite, tiff, and berkeleyDB.
+• this module was tested with the cache types: disk, sqlite, tiff, and berkeleyDB (PostgreSQL is also available as a dimension backend).
 You should follow the MapCache Cache Types docs for assistance, or contact GatewayGeo for assistance/custom builds/configurations.

 mod_wsgi Apache Module